 Annual herbs such as these may be used in Mediterranean cooking but actually originate in other parts of the world where they thrive in moist soils with higher levels of rainfall, in partial shade.

-Therefore the annual herbs require consistently moist soil and so should be watered more often then Mediterranean herbs.
+Therefore, we need our annual herbs to grow in consistently moist soil, which should be watered more often than Mediterranean herbs.

-With Mediterrenaean herbs the greatest risk to the plants health is watering too often whereas annual herbs are at significant risk from underwatering which results in the leaves and stems wilting.
+With Mediterranean herbs, the greatest risk to the plants’ health is watering too often, whereas annual herbs are at significant risk from underwatering, which results in the leaves and stems wilting.

-The risk of root rot from watering too often is much less pronounced with annual herbs (compared to Mediterranean herbs) and is usually only an issue if the soil is saturated because of slow draing soils or pots without drainage.
+The risk of root rot from watering too often is much less pronounced with annual herbs (compared to Mediterranean herbs) I personally have not had an issue with overwatering annual herbs at any point apart from once when the drainage holes in the base of the pot were blocked.

-As long as these herbs are planted in organic rich compost or potting soils which drain well and planted in a large enough pot and placed in partial shade then watering once every 4-7 days is usually sufficient.
+As long as your herbs are planted in organic, rich compost or potting soils that drain well, are planted in a large enough pot (12 inches across and deep), are placed in partial shade, and then watering once every 4-7 days is usually sufficient.

-Adjust the how often you water these herbs if they start to show signs of drought stress such as leaves curling or wilting.
+Adjust how often you water these herbs if they start to show signs of drought stress, such as leaves curling or wilting and give them a really good soak so that the water can infilrtate the soil and reach the roots.

 It should be noted that annual herbs such as basil prefer morning sun followed by afternoon shade.
-If they are in full sun in the afternoon then the herb may wilt temporarily (as a reaction to the heat, rather then a lack of moisture) and return to normal once temperatures have cooled in the evening.
+If they are in full sun in the afternoon, then the herb may wilt temporarily (as a reaction to the heat rather than a lack of moisture) and return to normal once temperatures have cooled in the evening.

-Test the soils moisture to a fingers depth to check whether your herbs have enough moisture.
-If the top inch of the soil feels somewhat dry then give your herbs a good soak.
-This is a good way to establish the optimal watering frequency for your herbs in your garden according to the conditions rather then a generic schedule.
+Typically I water when the surface of the soil feels but there is still some moisture to a fingers depth.
+This is a good way to establish the optimal watering frequency for your herbs in your garden according to the conditions rather than a generic schedule.

 How Often to Water Herbs After Planting

-Water annual herbs such as basil frequently after planting so that the soil stays moist to prevent herbs wilting.
-Typically water leafy herbs every 3 or 4 days until the herb is established.
-Herbs such as lavender prefer dryer conditions but should be water once per week after planting until their roots establish.
+Water annual herbs such as basil frequently after planting so that the soil stays moist to prevent herb wilting.
+Typically, I water my leafy herbs every 3 or 4 days until the herb is established.
+Herbs such as lavender prefer dryer conditions but should be watered once per week after planting until their roots are established.

-It is important to monitor your herbs and water more often after they are planted as this is the time when they are most susceptible to dying from drought, with leafy annual herbs at greater risk.
+We need to monitor our herbs and water more often after they are planted as this is the time when they are most susceptible to dying from drought, with leafy annual herbs at greater risk.

-For Mediterranean herbs it is important to water once a week for the first 4 weeks after planting.
+We need a different approach for our Mediterranean herbs.
+It is important to water once a week for the first 4 weeks after planting.

-After the first season the Mediterranean herb should be well established and could only require watering in times of drought or once every 2 weeks if planted in pots if there has been no significant rainfall.
+After the first season, my Mediterranean herbs are always well established and only require watering in times of drought or once every 2 weeks if planted in pots if there has been no significant rainfall.

 How Often to Water Herbs Indoors

-Water indoor herbs once every 5-7 days with a generous soak so that the soil is consistently moist but not saturated.
-If the herb starts to wilt or droop increase the frequency of watering and move the herb temporarily away from direct sunlight whilst it recovers.
+What I’ve found works is to water indoor herbs once every 5-7 days with a generous soak so that the soil is consistently moist but not saturated.
+If the herb starts to wilt or droop, increase the frequency of watering and move the herb temporarily away from direct sunlight whilst it recovers.

-It is important to note that herbs can wilt as a result of too much moisture around the roots as well as dehydration.
+We need to remember that our herbs can wilt as a result of too much moisture around the roots as well as dehydration.

-Herbs most often wilt due to too much moisture around the roots because they are in pots without drainage holes in the base (causing water to collect around the roots rather then drain away) or due to trays and saucers (which prevents water from draining out the pot).
+Whenever I see herbs wilt indoors, it is due to too much moisture around the roots because they are in pots without drainage holes in the base (causing water to collect around the roots rather than drain away) or due to trays and saucers (which prevent water from draining out the pot).

-(If your herbs are turning yellow read my article how to revive dying herbs).
+(If your herbs are turning yellow, read my article on how to revive dying herbs).

-Ensure your herbs are planted in pots with drainage holes in the base to allow excess water to drain away from the roots and plant in good potting soil or compost as compost has the ability to retain moisture yet still have a porous structure that allows excess water to infiltrate so that the soil does not become boggy.
+Therefore, it is crucial to ensure your herbs are planted in pots with drainage holes in the base to allow excess water to drain away from the roots and plant in good potting soil or compost, as compost can retain moisture yet still have a porous structure that allows excess water to infiltrate so that the soil does not become boggy.

 How Often to Water Herbs in Pots and Containers